 EVIL EASTER THEME

-These are the horror stories of 1,000 words or less that entertain us most.
+These are the horror stories that

 * The Easter Hunt by Merrick Attus